eclipse-archived/codewind-operator/README.md

 # codewind-operator

-The Codewind operator simplifies the process of deploying Codewind instances in an Openshift or Kubernetes cluster.
+The Codewind operator helps with the deployment of Codewind instances in an Openshift or Kubernetes cluster.

-There should only be one operator per cluster and it should be installed into the codewind namespce.
+There must only be one operator per cluster and it must be installed into the codewind namespace.

-To deploy the operator and setup a codewind remote instance clone this repo then proceed with:
+To deploy the Codewind operator and setup a the first Codewind remote instance,  clone this repo then log into your kubernetes / openshift cluster and continue with:

 ```
 $ cd {path to repo codewind-operator}